 Figure 12: Compare the seasonal pattern of the number of hotspots within 1000 km from Chiang Mai(red) and the particle pollutions (blue and purple).
 The number of hotspots has a similar pattern as the PM2.5’s with Spearman correlation coefficient = 0.9, while PM10 and the number of hotspots has correlation coefficient = 0.7.

-The total number of hotspots in each season also determines the average pollution levels.
-Figure 13 compares the average particle pollution levels for the winter season and the number of hotspots.
-In the winter of 2010, 2016, and 2017 with relatively lower particle pollution levels, the number of hotspots is also lower.
+The total number of hotspots in each year also determines the average pollution levels.
+Figure 13 compares the average particle pollution levels for the pollution season and the number of hotspots.
+In the pollution year of 2010, 2016, and 2017 with relatively lower particle pollution levels, the number of hotspots is also lower.